TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **ESH - Western Sahara:**  Is a disputed territory partially controlled by the self-proclaimed Sahrawi Arab Democratic Republic and partially occupied by neighboring Morocco, with businesses apparently not paying taxes, see Wikipedia, "Western Sahara," https://en.wikipedia.org/wiki/Western_Sahara#cite_note-leak1-86.
 But since no official information can be found on this, the corporate income tax rate continues to be 'N/A.'

-* **FLK - Falkland Islands (Malvinas):** Corporate income tax rate of 26 percent, see Treasury, Tax & Pensions, "General Taxation Downloads: 2019 New Rates," Falkland Islands Government, http://www.fig.gov.fk/treasury/taxation/general-taxation-downloads/2018-rates.
+* **FLK - Falkland Islands (Malvinas):** Corporate income tax rate of 26 percent, see Treasury, Tax & Pensions, "Tax Quick Links: 2020 New Rates," Falkland Islands Government, https://www.fig.gov.fk/treasury/images/PDFs/New_Rates_2020_for_public.pdf.

 * **FRO - Faroe Islands:** Corporate income tax rate of 18 percent, see Faroeislands.fo, "Invest in the Faroe Islands," https://www.faroeislands.fo/economy-business/invest/.